-Shoes: Shoes are worn at all times.
+Shoes: Shoes are to be worn at all times.
 Shoes with enclosed heels and toes must be worn with scrub attire.
 Shoes must be clean.
-Boots, "crocks" (open heel or with holes), or "flip flops" are not acceptable.
+Open heel, open toe, shoes with "holes," or skele-toe type shoes are not acceptable.